The ACE effort was initiated in 1985 in an era before epigenetics was well-studied. Its artifacts included the ACE pyramid:

 So, what does it take to empathetically understand, to make a part of oneself, to grok a person’s ACE score?

-- Problematic research: If you don’t feel empathy for a patient, is the solution to fake it?
-People who are helped may not recognize it at first, but over time, they’ll sense whether the helper’s feelings are genuine; and
+- Problematic research: If you don’t feel empathy for a patient, is the solution to fake it? and

 - If a study didn’t measure feelings, then its findings may not pertain to genuine empathy.